jimfulton/zodb-jsonb-experiment/README.rst

   ``_CachedData`` objects.

 In both of these cases, we have to traverse objects to get the data we need.
-Because we used expression indexes, we do this traversal when indexes are build and the traversal is essecntially cached for us.
+Because I used expression indexes, we do this traversal when indexes are build and the traversal is essecntially cached for us.

 Consider the ``CommunityFile`` case, for example.
 When we add or